Activities for partners

 Then, if your partner wants to, he/she can accompany you and the painting group on trips we have each day to fascinating and beautiful locations: a Medieval castle, the weekly market in a walled down, the tranquil cloisters of a nearby monastery, a hilltop village, with a gourmet restaurant... (* The itinerary will be slightly different for other groups and it can be found in our creative writing, knitting and language sections.)

-But we’ve also been working on a number of special trips that we’ll be offering our ‘non-participating partners’ in 2015, but remember, like Italian traffic lights, the list of activities is only advisory, not obligatory!
+But we’ve also a number of special trips for ‘non-participating partners’ , but remember, like Italian traffic lights, the list of activities is only advisory, not obligatory!
 Just let us know if any of them takes your fancy and we’ll fix it for you.

 The extra activities on offer include visits to: